 As an enrolled student, you may also visit one of the CHI Franciscan Prompt Care Offices that serve current/enrolled UW Tacoma students during regular business hours.
 Staff there can help you access your records, get you immunized, or perform (titer) lab tests to see if you are immune.
 For more information about CHI Franciscan Prompt Care locations and hours, see our Student Health Services page.

-In addition, there are many pharmacies that will give out immunization shots, but check with them for pricing and availability as prices do vary by location.
+In addition, there are many pharmacies that will give out immunization shots.
+Please check with them for pricing and availability as prices do vary by location.